madAle/msp430_bsl/README.md

 ## Compatibility

-This Gem has been developed with Ruby 3, but although it's not tested, it should work with Ruby down to (at least) 2.7.0
+This Gem has been developed with Ruby 3, but has been tested down to Ruby 2.5.0

 ## Usage